testomut/playwrightQaseTests/README.md

 The target application isn't public, selectors and URLs were replaced before publication, and there's no test account, Qase workspace, or mailbox behind this repo.
 Running `npx playwright test` here will fail at the first navigation.
 Use `npx playwright test --list` to see the test inventory without needing any of that.

-## 11. Security and sanitization note
+## 11. Security and publication note

 Selectors, endpoints, credentials, and business-specific text were replaced with neutral placeholders before this was published. `.env`, `variables/`, and `cache/` are gitignored and have never been tracked.
 No real secrets, tokens, credentials, or account data are present in the current published version of the repository.